Skip to main content

 }

-Accessing the service from two separate components means that each time we load a component, a request is made to the API.
-The screenshot below demonstrates this behaviour.
-And it's not only an initial load but on all consequent loads:
+Accessing the service from two separate components means each component load fires a request to the API.
+The screenshot below shows this behaviour, and it happens on every load, not just the first:

 non-cached-angular-example

-One class member is going to hold the actual response data while the other is going to keep the observable itself.
-The flow is the following: check if data already exists (i.e. the request has been made at some point, and therefore we have the data variable filled with the response data).
-If this case is valid, we can safely return the data itself, and we need to use Observable.of() to do this.
-Observable.of() creates an observable sequence which we can then subscribe to.
+One member holds the actual response data, the other holds the observable itself.
+The flow: check if data already exists (meaning the request was made earlier and the data variable is populated).
+If so, return the data via Observable.of(), which creates an observable sequence we can subscribe to.

 The simplest form of Observable.of() would be: const observable = Observable.of(0, 1, 2);.
 This creates the observable variable on which we can now subscribe.

-And last but not least we also need to gather the data and assign it to the class member.
+Finally, we gather the data and assign it to the class member.

 import { Observable } from 'rxjs/Observable';